CS205-ParallelCV/cs205-FinalProject/README.md

-# cs205-FinalProject
+# CS205 Final Project Codebase
-This is a repo for CS 205 final project.
+This is a repo for CS205 final project on nuclei image segmentation.

-To run the code, first run "pip install -r requirements.txt"
-Then, use the command "python3 main.py --root_dir xxx --epochs xx"